gutesy/gamification/_pages/about.md

 ---
 layout: splash
 permalink: /
-title: "Research Showcase"
+title: "Elevator Pitches"
 ---

-# Research Showcase
+# Welcome to the Elevator

-Welcome to our research project website.
+Welcome to the website with our elevator pitches.

-This site presents three studies that we selected and analyzed as part of our coursework.
+This site contains summaries and important findings of our three selected papers from the Meta-Analysis.

+Study 1 is Sean's.
+Study 2 is Karolina's.
+Study 3 is Chenxi's.

-Use the navigation menu above to explore each study.
+Use the tabs above to navigate to your selected study.